Drug Shortages and Discontinuations

 For more details see Canadian Stroke Best Practice Recommendations: Secondary Prevention of Stroke.

-Last updated: Aug 14/24
+Last updated: Aug 14, 2024

-Dulaglutide injection
+Dulaglutide subcutaneous injection

 - E-G

-Drug Availability Eprosartan and Eprosartan/HCTZ oral tablets
+Drug Availability Eprosartan and eprosartan/HCTZ oral tablets

 Teveten® and Teveten® Plus have been discontinued by the manufacturer.
 No other brands of eprosartan are marketed.